Time evolution and the Schr\"odinger equation on time dependent quantum graphs: Quantum graphs with time dependent edge lengths and standard boundary conditions

 with

-We have shown in the preceding section that for the graph which consists of a single interval, the standard boundary conditions (with the exception of the Dirichlet boundary condition) which are valid for the time independent case should be modified when the length is time dependent.
+We have shown in the preceding section that for the graph which consists of a single interval, the standard Neumann boundary conditions that are used in the time independent case should be modified when the length is time dependent.
 A similar computation shows that the same is true for arbitrary graphs.
-In particular, one should replace the commonly used Neumann-Kirchhoff vertex condition:
+Namely, one should replace the commonly used Neumann-Kirchhoff vertex condition:

-The alternative formulation should provide a self-adjoint instantaneous Schr\"odinger operator, which, in the limit of constant edge lengths, should converge to the standard Neumann-Kirchhoff vertex condition.
+The alternative formulation should provide a self-adjoint instantaneous Schrödinger operator, which, in the limit of constant edge lengths, should converge to the standard Neumann-Kirchhoff Laplacian in an appropriate sense.
+We focus on the standard vertex conditions (\ref{NK}) in this section; in Section \ref{sec:Generalizations} we provide a treatment of more general vertex conditions.